Itzhak Shum: Manager career

 Shum was most recently the manager of Israeli side Hapoel Tel Aviv, after he replaced Dror Kashtan.
 He led Hapoel into the Knockout stage of the 2006–07 UEFA Cup after beating Ukrainian side Chornomorets Odesa 4–1 on aggregate in the first round, and progressing in 2nd place from their group.

-In the 2007–08 season, Shum managed Beitar Jerusalem for a year and was very successful by leading the team to a double. the Israeli Premier League championship and the Israeli State Cup, Making it the first time that Beitar Jerusalem toke both of the titles in the same season.
+In the 2007–08 season, Shum managed Beitar Jerusalem for a year and was very successful by leading the team to a double. the Israeli Premier League championship and the Israeli State Cup, Making it the first time that Beitar Jerusalem took both of the titles in the same season.

 In the 2009–10 season, Shum returned as Beitar Jerusalem manager, alongside the new assistant manager David Amsalem.
 On 26 January 2010 he won Toto Cup, but did not finish that season in his role.
 David Amsalem replaced him.

 On 21 October 2010, Shum was appointed as the manager of Alki from the Cypriot First Division.